rs/xid/README.md

 - Size: 12 bytes (96 bits), smaller than UUID, larger than snowflake
 - Base32 hex encoded by default (20 chars when transported as printable string, still sortable)
-- Non configured, you don't need set a unique machine and/or data center id
+- Non configured, you don't need set a unique machine and/or data center id (configurable if needed)
 - K-ordered
 - Embedded time with 1 second precision
 - Unicity guaranteed for 16,777,216 (24 bits) unique ids per second and per host/process